Chem 1010 - General Chemistry 1 » Summer 2022 » Quiz 7

 What happens to a helium balloon at a party on a hot day if the balloon was filled on a cold morning?

-A. The balloon expands because the warmer day temperature causes the helium atoms to be less attracted to each other and allows them to occupy more space inside the balloon.
+The balloon shrinks because the warmer day temperature causes the helium atoms to be more attracted to each other and allows them to occupy less space inside the balloon.

 Question #7